lanl-future-campaign/c2-sdc22/README.md

 # Step 3: Insert data into the pool

-We first download a [sample dataset](https://github.com/lanl-future-campaign/c2-vpic-sample-dataset) onto the zfs host.
-We then run a converter to convert the data from its original format to c2's custom RAID-aligned columnar parquet format required for in-drive analytics (see our [presentation slides](c2-sdc22-slides) for details) and insert it into the zpool that we just created.
+We first download a [sample dataset](https://github.com/lanl-future-campaign/c2-vpic-sample-dataset) to a temporary location on the zfs host.
+We then run a converter to convert the data from its original format to c2's custom RAID-aligned columnar parquet format (required for in-drive analytics) and insert it into the zpool that we just created (see our [presentation slides](c2-sdc22-slides) for details on c2's custom data format).

 To download the sample dataset: